So, What Exactly Are Small Modular Nuclear Reactors?

 But won’t renewables be even harder to beat by then?

 Oh, yes.
-In 2018, NuScale was predicting its SMRs would have a levelized cost of electricity (LCOE) of $65 per megawatt-hour.
-For comparison, the U.S. Energy Information Administration calculates that by 2025 PV will have an LCOE of $32.80 per megawatt-hour and onshore wind will be at $34.10.
+In 2018, NuScale was predicting its SMRs would have a levelized cost of energy of $65 per megawatt-hour.
+For comparison, the U.S. Energy Information Administration calculates that by 2025 solar PV will have an LCOE of $32.80 per megawatt-hour and onshore wind will be at $34.10.

-Of course, if NuScale’s plant works without problems then its power supply won’t be subject to intermittency.
-That might be a lot to ask of the first-ever U.S. SMR to roll off the assembly line, though.
-And a long history of delays and cost overruns in traditional nuclear construction does not exactly bode well for the competitiveness of SMRs in the mid-to-late 2020s.
+Of course, if NuScale’s plant works without problems, then its power supply won’t be subject to intermittency.
+That might be a lot to ask of the first-ever U.S. SMR to roll off the assembly line, however.
+And a long history of delays and cost overruns in traditional nuclear construction does not exactly bode well for the competitiveness of SMRs in the mid- to late 2020s.

 What happens to the nuclear industry if it can’t get anywhere with SMRs?

-Nuclear faces steep challenges in many of its former strongholds, and if SMRs don't pan out as a concept then the future for the industry looks bleak in those markets.
+Nuclear faces steep challenges in many of its former strongholds, and if SMRs don't pan out as a concept, then the future for the industry looks bleak in those markets.

-However, there is still strong commitment to nuclear in China, India and Russia, not to mention smaller markets such as Argentina and Turkey.
+However, there is still a strong commitment to nuclear in China, India and Russia, not to mention smaller markets such as Argentina and Turkey.

-Russia has already effectively started deploying SMRs with its floating plant and Cobb said China was likely to commission a 210-megawatt high-temperature gas-cooled reactor at the end of this year.
+Russia has already effectively started deploying SMRs with its floating plant, and Cobb said China was likely to commission a 210-megawatt high-temperature gas-cooled reactor at the end of this year.
 So even if SMRs don’t make it in places like Western Europe or North America, they might still become part of the generation mix in some of the world’s biggest energy markets.

 And if all else fails, there is still the promise of fusion.